-A passive program is any planned event for which the patron can participate on their own (instead of at a designated time with a group).
+A self-directed (asynchronous) activity is any planned event for which the primary audience is children ages 6 to 11, and can participate on their own (instead of at a designated time with a group).
 Registration is not required.
 A staff member may monitor the activity, but may or may not directly interact with the participants.
-Examples of these types of events include drop-in craft sessions, library scavenger hunts (when not done as part of a group), etc. For guidance on Virtual Passive programs and attendance, please refer to:
+Examples of these types of events include drop-in craft sessions, take and make kits, library scavenger hunts (when not done as part of a group), etc. Include virtual asynchronous self-directed activities.